Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Proposed Task-Adaptive Semantic Communication Systems

 For a given image $\mathbf{x}$, the semantic extractor block begins with obtaining the feature map, i.e., $\mathcal{F}(\mathbf{x})$ through a feature extractor architecture.
 In our system, we utilize the ResNet architecture as the feature extractor for the experiments, but it is not limited to using the particular model architecture \cite{ref32}.

 From the feature map, as mostly done by vision models, the following semantics are computed: Objects $\mathcal{O}(\mathbf{x})$, Layouts $\mathcal{L}(\mathbf{x})$, and Relations $\mathcal{R}(\mathbf{x})$.
 In our framework, we use the Transformer architecture to acquire the aforementioned semantics, which is the cutting-edge method for computing visual semantics.
 Also, layouts can be the forms of bounding boxes or pixel-wise layouts.
-In our experiments, we utilize the bonding box form for a more compact transmission.
+In our experiments, we utilize different layout forms for varying tasks.

 Based on the obtained semantics, the semantic segmentation maps, i.e., $\mathcal{M}(\mathbf{x})$, can be computed by simply using the objects and the pixel-wise layouts.

 In addition, the scene graph, i.e., $\mathcal{G}(\mathbf{x})$, is computed by combining the objects and the relations by following the scene graph generation process in \cite{ref33}.
 Each node is assigned to each object, and each edge corresponds to each relation, as formulated in Section \ref{sec:prelimA}.
 For further processing, the graph can be transformed into a set of sub-graphs by following Eq. \eqref{eq:SG}.
 By partitioning $\mathcal{G}(\mathbf{x})$ into an individual sub-graph, i.e., $g_k$, each sub-graph can be represented with a sentence about two objects, $o_i$, $o_j$, and their relation $r_{ij}$.